Diy How to Paint your tile flooringMarch 10, 2020

-So to prep our tile floors we sanded the floors and washed them really well.
 Then Jade primed the floors let them dry for 4 hours and started with our lightest grey.
 We didn’t worry about staying in the lines with this color because we would be covering the other squares with a darker grey.

 In the end I hand painted our grout lines but if you want to leave your actual grout, you could paint each square individually.
 We used a roller for ours and touch ups we used a brush.